-- 1. Council to update Lithgow LEP 2014 to include the NSW Government's Special Flood Considerations clause and also Lithgow DCP 2021 to incorporate the suggested form of wording set out in Appendix D of this report (Measures 1 and 2 of Lithgow FRMP 2023). - 2.
-NSW SES to update the Lithgow City Local Flood Plan using information on flooding patterns, peak flood levels, times of rise of floodwaters and flood prone areas identified in this report (Measure 3 of Lithgow FRMP 2023). - 3.
-Council to inform residents of the flood risk, based on the information presented in Lithgow FRMS 2023 (e.g. displays of flood mapping at Council offices, preparation of Flood Information Brochure for distribution with rate notices, etc) (Measure 4 of Lithgow FRMP 2023). - 4.
-Council to prepare a stormwater and flood risk management strategy for the Marrangaroo Creek catchment prior to the rezoning of land to facilitate future development (Measure 5 of Lithgow FRMP 2023). - 5.
-Council to commission the investigation, design and implementation of an integrated flood warning system for Lithgow (Measure 6 and 7 of Lithgow FRMP 2023). - 6.
-Council to commission the Voluntary Purchase and House Raising Feasibility Study (initial phase of Measure 8 of Lithgow FRMP 2023). - Council to commission investigations into the feasibility of implementing the George Coates Street Drainage Works, Lithgow High School Detention Basin and Farmers Creek Channel Works - Stages 3, 4, 5 and 6 (Measures 9, 11 and 13 of Lithgow FRMP 2023). - 8.
-Council to develop and implement a Vegetation Management Plan for Farmers Creek and its major tributaries (Measure 15 of Lithgow FRMP 2023), as well as commission the review and update of the previous investigation into the operation of the existing sewerage system at Lithgow (Measure 16 of Lithgow FRMP 2023).
+- Council to update Lithgow LEP 2014 to include the NSW Government's Special Flood Considerations clause and also Lithgow DCP 2021 to incorporate the suggested form of wording set out in Appendix D of this report (Measures 1 and 2 of Lithgow FRMP 2023). - 2.
+NSW SES to update the Lithgow City Local Flood Plan using information on flooding patterns, peak flood levels, times of rise of floodwaters and flood prone areas identified in this report (Measure 3 of Lithgow FRMP 2023). - Council to inform residents of the flood risk, based on the information presented in Lithgow FRMS 2023 (e.g. displays of flood mapping at Council offices, preparation of Flood Information Brochure for distribution with rate notices, etc) (Measure 4 of Lithgow FRMP 2023). - 4.
+Council to commission the update of the flood models and mapping in areas where recent subdivision development has occurred (Measure 5 of Lithgow FRMP 2023). - Council to prepare a stormwater and flood risk management strategy for the Marrangaroo Creek catchment prior to the rezoning of land to facilitate future development (Measure 6 of Lithgow FRMP 2023). - 6.
+Council to commission the investigation, design and implementation of an integrated flood warning system for Lithgow (Measure 7 and 8 of Lithgow FRMP 2023). - 7.
+Council to commission the Voluntary Purchase and House Raising Feasibility Study (initial phase of Measure 9 of Lithgow FRMP 2023). - 8.
+Council to commission investigations into the feasibility of implementing the George Coates Street Drainage Works, Lithgow High School Detention Basin and Farmers Creek Channel Works Stages 3, 4, 5 and 6 (Measures 10 to 15 of Lithgow FRMP 2023). - Council to develop and implement a Vegetation Management Plan for Farmers Creek and its major tributaries (Measure 16 of Lithgow FRMP 2023), as well as commission the review and update of the previous investigation into the operation of the existing sewerage system at Lithgow (Measure 17 of Lithgow FRMP 2023).

-TABLE S1

-RECOMMENDED MEASURES FOR INCLUSION IN LITHGOW FLOODPLAIN RISK MANAGEMENT PLAN 2023
+TABLE S1 RECOMMENDED MEASURES FOR INCLUSION IN LITHGOW FLOODPLAIN RISK MANAGEMENT PLAN 2023